Secular morality is replacing Christian morality in public life, and not for the better.

 In this manner, Christian morality was discounted as a standard for those in public life, and we regularly heard statements to the effect that MPs and others should not resign from their jobs on the principle that their private lives did not alter their capacity to do their day job.
 There was truth in this, which gave the argument force.
 The opinion that one could not trust those who ‘cheated on their spouse’ was plainly wrong, so it did not carry weight.
 There were other practical arguments, such as whether domestic problems interferes with a person’s capacity to perform optimally in their day job, but the point is that ‘the carry on as normal’ opinion prevailed.

-However, now people are dismissed from their jobs if they have politically incorrect opinions.
+However, now people are dismissed from their job if they have politically incorrect opinions.
 Secular morality is forcing its politically correct agenda to exclude Christians and others from particular jobs.
 It is not enough that they are able to do their job.
 Notice how unforgiving is secular morality, and how controlling it is.
 It controls thoughts and opinions and not simply behaviour, using powerful sanctions to beat people into submission.

-Evolution and the desire for sex: the cosmic authority problem.
+8 Jul 2013: evolution and the desire for sex at 33’8″: the cosmic authority problem.

 28 Dec 2022: after a year of chaos in the UK Conservative Government, the secular world is changing its mind about ‘carry on as if nothing has happened’ and the ‘catch me if you can’ behaviour of politicians.